hiveot/idprov-standard/docs/idprov-protocol.md

 ### Server Receives OOB Device Secret

 The out-of-band secret endpoint is used to provide the server with the deviceID and a one-time secret.
 This endpoint requires a TLS connection with a valid admin or plugin OU certificate.
 Authorization is provided by using a valid client certificate with the OU field set to 'admin' or 'plugin'.
+The administrator must use a valid client and CA certificate to ensure mutual trust.

 Constraints:
 * One time use.
 Once the secret is used in a successful provisioning request, it is removed from the server.
-This reduces the risk of re-use a secret that is cracked.
-To further increase security the device can generate a new secret each time a secret is requested.
-Note that a device can re-use the same secret when re-provisioning but it will need to be applied to the server again.
+Depending on the client capabilities it is recommended to  generate a new secret each time provisioning is attempted.
+A device can re-use the same secret when re-provisioning but it will need to be applied to the server again.
 * Limited life span.
 Secrets issued to the server have a limited life span.
 The default life span is 3 days.
 When using bulk setting of secrets during pre-provisioning, the lifespan can be enlarged to give the administrator sufficient time to provision all devices.

 ```http